 |Year||Sales (in billions)||Comments|

 The strong results on Cyber Monday are because of the aggressive sales offered by retailers with an online presence.
-Nearly 90 percent of retailers offered Cyber Monday sales.
-Nearly half of the retailers offered coupons or a percent off deals (45 percent), while more than one-third had limited-time-only promotions.
-Fewer (15 percent) promoted a free gift-with-purchase.
+Almost 90 percent of retailers offered Cyber Monday sales.
+Forty-five percent of retailers offered coupons or a percentage discount while more than one-third had limited-time-only promotions.
+Fewer or 15 percent promoted a free gift-with-purchase.

 Growing Importance of Mobile Technology and Social Media